SURFnet/ooapi-tester/README.md

 ## Building and packaging

 1. Run `clj -T:build uberjar` to create an uberjar
-2. Run `clj -T:build pacakge` to package the uberjar as an executable.
+2. Run `clj -T:build package` to package the uberjar as an executable.